Pranav-Saxena/ASP-Project-2024/README.md

 Mean Final Balance: 9312.50
 Mean Return on Investment (ROI): -6.87%
 ```
-The predicted value of mean ROI seems to be accurate as the trend of HAL stock is negative recently and would ultimately result in loss, hence a negative ROI.
+The predicted value of the mean ROI appears to be accurate, as the recent trend of the HAL stock has been negative, which would ultimately result in a loss, leading to a negative ROI.

 We also tested the calculation of probability of reaching a target price within a specific time using P[Ta<t] = 2P(z > |a|/sqrt(t))
 ```
 Current Price : 2287.0
 Probability of reaching price 2500 in 36.00 days: 0.2133
 ```
-The probability seems to be accurate since the current trend of stock is negative and it resulting in a better return after 36 days has a lower probability of 0.2133
+The probability appears to be accurate, as the current stock trend is negative.
+This results in a having a lower probability of 0.2133 to get a better return.
 ## Extension to LSTM

 We extend our method to using LSTM for comparison.
 [Code](OST_LSTM.ipynb)